Why you should trust CardRatings.com

-Credit cards are an essential convenience of modern life for most people and, at least in the U.S., are an option for making your purchases everywhere from the gas pump to the post office to the local farmers' market.
+Credit cards are an essential convenience of modern life for most people and, at least in the U.S., are an option for making your purchases everywhere from the gas pump to the post office to the local farmers market.
 When used responsibly, they make paying for things quick and convenient, and even provide the opportunity to rake in rewards including cash back, free flights and a multitude of other products and services.

 So how do credit cards work?
 What, exactly, are they as compared to debit and prepaid debit cards?
 And how do you navigate the many, many options available?
-Before you get into the process of comparing credit cards and researching your options, go through our comprehensive guide.
+Let’s dive in….

-Carry a Balance
+Carry a balance

 Annual / monthly fee

 Chance to earn rewards

 Help build / rebuild credit

-When you try to buy something with your credit card, the merchant’s acquirer contacts your issuer using the card network to get approval for the transaction.
+Technically speaking, when you try to buy something with your credit card, the merchant’s acquirer contacts your issuer using the card network to get approval for the transaction.
 After transactions go through, issuers send payments to acquirers through the network.
 The issuer bills you, while the acquirer pays the merchant, minus a fee.
 The fees to the merchant vary by acquirer, which often figures into why merchants might accept one type of credit cards, but not another.

 How does credit card interest work?